Back to jobs

 Experience and Qualifications

-• Bachelor’s degree in Electrical Engineering, Electro-Mechanical Engineering Technology, or a related technology field
+• Bachelor’s degree in Electrical Engineering, Electro-Mechanical Engineering Technology, or a related field

-• Flexibility to travel up to 30% and work on-call as needed
+• Willingness to travel and support on-call needs as required

-Authorization to Work Requirement – Applicants must be legally authorized to work in the United States.
-The company is not able to provide sponsorship for employment visas.
+Applicants must be legally authorized to work in the United States.
+Premier Automation does not provide sponsorship for employment visas.

 Employment is conditional on passing a background check and drug screening, subject to applicable laws and regulations.